 Submitted projects can be an extension of a project that has or has had userday support, but extensions of projects in which the applicant is not the principal investigator will not be considered.

 To complete the TUNDRA award application, students and early career researchers will need to fill out the requested information, including an extended project abstract, and upload a project description, their most recent CV, and a letter of support from a reference familiar with the applicant's academic and/or research career.
-The application due date for the 2023 award is February 15.
+The 2024 application period closes February 15.

 Propose an original, independent research project.
 If currently a student or researcher on an ongoing project based at TFS, please clarify how your proposed project will differ.